Last updated: June 19, 2026

 Protective orders and court help

-A West Virginia domestic violence protective order can tell the abusive person what they cannot do and can include other short-term terms about home, children, support, and property.
-The West Virginia Judiciary explains the process in its WV court brochure.
+A West Virginia domestic violence protective order can tell the abusive person what they cannot do.
+It may also include short-term terms about home, children, support, or property.
+The WV court brochure explains that adults and children who are victims of domestic violence can seek protection, and certain relatives or witnesses may also be able to ask for protection.

-Magistrate courts have forms for an emergency protective order petition.
-The court brochure says magistrates are on call 24 hours a day, seven days a week, to review petitions and issue emergency orders when the legal standard is met.
-The same court brochure says petitions can be filed in any county and that a person seeking protection can ask to keep their own address confidential.
+Magistrate offices have forms for an emergency protective order petition.
+The court brochure says magistrates are on call 24 hours a day, 7 days a week to review petitions, and petitions can be filed in any county.
+It also says a person seeking protection can ask to keep their own address confidential.

-You can find domestic violence petitions, notices, extension forms, appeal forms, and related papers on the Judiciary’s WV court forms page.
+The Judiciary’s WV court forms page lists domestic violence petitions, notices, appeal forms, contempt forms, extension forms, and other papers.
 Forms are not a substitute for legal advice.
 If you can, talk with a domestic violence advocate or legal aid before the hearing.

 Give clear facts: recent incidents, threats, injuries, stalking, weapons, children’s safety, where you need the person to stay away from, and whether you need temporary custody or support.
-Bring proof if you have it, such as photos, messages, police reports, medical papers, or witness names.
+Bring proof only if you have it safely, such as photos, messages, police reports, medical papers, or witness names.
 Do not put yourself in danger to collect proof.

 Address and tech safety